 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gumline.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.
 Wherever plaque remains without interruption on a tooth surface, the probability of tooth decay is extremely high.

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Burcham Dental Arts Phone Number 573-888-3521.
+If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Burcham Dental Phone Number 573-888-3521.

 Dr. Burcham recommends using a soft to medium tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.